OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/sortview.md

 You can directly go to any page within your project.
 You could do a number of things here:

-1. Select the the Row range (Rows per page) display.
+1. Select the Row range (Rows per page) display.

    ![A screenshot of the Total rows of the Projects.](/img/total-rows.png)